Award submission date is Dec. 2, 2013

-Awards will be presented at the 2014 Roads & Streets Conference
+Awards will be presented at the 2014 Roads and Streets Conference

-The Arizona Transportation Partnering Excellence Awards Committee is calling for award submittals, with an application deadline of December 2, 2013.
-The award, established in 2005, recognizes partnership teams who:
+The Arizona Transportation Partnering Excellence Awards Committee is calling for award submittals, with an application deadline of Dec.
+2, 2013.
+The award, established in 2005, recognizes partnership teams who

 Partnering is defined as "a formal process of collaborative teamwork to achieve measurable results through agreements and productive working relationships."